John W. Flannagan Reservoir, Virginia, USA

 Also known as: Flannagan Reservoir

-John W. Flannagan Reservoir visitor and community guide
+- John W. Flannagan Reservoir Map

 The John W. Flannagan Reservoir is a 1,145-acre lake located in Dickenson County in the southwest Heart of Appalachia region of Virginia.
 Named in honor of the ninth Virginia District Congressman, John Williams Flannagan, Jr., the John W. Flannagan dam and spillway were completed in 1964 by the U.S. Army Corps of Engineers and provide flood protection and drinking water for areas downstream of Pound River and Big Sandy River.
 The lake surface is kept at an elevation of 1,396 feet above sea level for recreation during the summer.
 In the fall, the lake is lowered 16 feet in anticipation of winter and spring runoff.
 When the dam releases its water, some of the most challenging rapids in the eastern U.S. are created.

 Built primarily for flood control, the John W. Flannagan Reservoir is well known for its fishing.
 The deep cool water is well stocked with variety of sport fish species including: largemouth bass, smallmouth bass, hybrid striped bass, walleye, channel catfish, flathead catfish, crappie, bluegill, rock bass, carp and musky.
 With 50 miles of beautiful wooded and rocky shoreline, you can cast your line from land or take a boat out on the lake.
 There are several boat ramps around the lake that will give you easy access to the water.
 The John W. Flannagan Boat Dock is located at the Junction Area of the lake and provides boaters with docking facilities, a gas station, fishing supplies, and a snack bar.